Generic Name: ocrelizumab (OK re LIZ ue mab)

 See also: Side effects (in more detail)

 Tell your doctor about all other medicines you have recently used to treat multiple sclerosis.

 Other drugs may interact with ocrelizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.